 ChiChi started to sew from a young age.
 Graduating from a design school, she worked as a designer in Tokyo.
-She Upon moving to Australia, she started selling her original work through markets, shops and galleries.
+Upon moving to Australia, she sold her original works through markets, shops and galleries.
 ChiChi appreciates craftsmanship rather than automated systems.
-She works largely with needle and thread but also enjoys working with paint, wood, metal, plastic and an assortment of other materials.
-She loves to incorporate reflections of her life in her works and recently an increasing love of gardening is showing up in her sewing work.
+She loves to incorporate reflections of her life in her works.

 As a child, Taja loved to figure out how things were made – from garments, to furniture, to machines – by examining them from the inside.
 She grew up in a family where craftsmanship and education were valued, with parents who were teachers, a grandmother who was a seamstress, and a grandfather who was a carpenter.
 She went on to study fashion and textiles at the University of Zagreb.
 In Croatia and Italy, she worked in fashion design, textile design and production, and government.
 After moving to Australia and starting a family, she eventually began to teach sewing at Artspark.
 Family and nature are important parts of her life, and she loves getting to share the exciting process of learning to design and sew with children and adults at Artspark.